AmigaMaster/Simple-Game-Solutions/solutions/H/Hollywood Monsters-EN.md

 - **SAVE the game**
 - GIVE `glass` to Bruno
-  - **QUICK** PICK UP key from Brunos belt (`key`) *NOTE*: Is is quite hard to get the key because you only have about 1 second to select PICK UP from the menu and click on the hotspot.
-If you fail, load your game.
+  - **QUICK** PICK UP key from Brunos belt (`key`) *NOTE*: It is quite hard to get the key because you only have about 1 second to select PICK UP from the menu and click on the hotspot.
+If you fail, load your saved game.
 If you have no save game, simply get another glass from the table on the terrace and fill it with the punch bowl and retry.
 - USE `key` with left door

 ### 2.9.
 Office